-Winter can be a truly beautiful season providing hazy, pastel landscapes and an excuse to wrap up warm and sit around the fire.
+Winter can be a truly beautiful season.
+Providing hazy, pastel landscapes and an excuse to wrap up warm and sit around the fire.
 This is without mentioning the excitement of wintertime festivities including Thanksgiving and Christmas!
 And whilst the wintertime does have its merits, it can be an exceptionally challenging time for any land and stable owner.

-Here at Country & Stable US, we understand that keeping your horse safe during the perils of the winter months is incredibly important for not only the wellbeing of the animals in your care but also for yourself and anybody else who happens to be working in your yard.
+Here at Country & Stable US, we understand that keeping your horse safe during the perils of the winter months is incredibly important.
+Not only for the wellbeing of the animals in your care, but also for yourself and anybody else who happens to be working in your yard.

 Winter climates can bring unforeseen challenges…